leouieda/tesseroids/README.rst

 *Tesseroids* also contains programs for modeling using right rectangular prisms, both in Cartesian and spherical coordinates.

-*Tesseroids* is coded in the C programming language, making it portable to GNU/Linux and Windows systems.
+*Tesseroids* is coded in the C programming language.
-Compilation under MacOS should be possible but has never been tried.

-This software is developed by
-`Leonardo Uieda`_ in cooperation with Carla Braitenberg.
+It is developed by `Leonardo Uieda`_ in cooperation with Carla Braitenberg.

 .. _Leonardo Uieda: http://fatiando.org/people/uieda/